 Global Events and Crises.
-Global pandemics, sanctions, war, or natural disasters may have an adverse impact on market, economic and geopolitical conditions and trigger a period of global economic slowdown.
+Global pandemics, sanctions, war, global cyber outage, or natural disasters may have an adverse impact on market, economic and geopolitical conditions and trigger a period of global economic slowdown.
 Such a slowdown may have a material impact on the Company's financial results including changes in revenue, interest rates, liquidity/credit, and government and regulatory policy.
+At this time, the Company has not experienced any material adverse financial impacts from these events and crises.